The Quota System and the Stableford System are two common

 S = Stableford Score

-= Number of Double Bogeys on stroke holes
+Ts = Number of Triple Bogeys on stroke holes

 Now a player’s handicap must equal: